oracle-livelabs/goldengate/ogg-core/initial-setup/initial-setup.md

 # Initialize Environment

 ## Introduction
-In this lab we will setup the required database and GoldenGate replication users.
+In this lab we will setup the required database and Oracle GoldenGate replication users.

 *Estimated Time*:  10 minutes